How to develop a business card: the ultimate guide

-No matter the size, you always want to think about 3 elements when designing:.
+No matter the size, you constantly wish to consider 3 factors when developing:.

-- Bleed area: the outermost part of the card likely to be gotten rid of.
+- Bleed area: the outermost part of the card likely to be removed.

-- Trim line: the target line for cutting cards.
+- Cut line: the target line for cutting cards.

 - Safety line: anything outside this line is subject to cutting mistakes.
 Do not let essential elements like text or logos fall outside this line.

-While these locations vary depending upon the size and printer, a winner is to set the trim line at 0.125 in.
-(3 mm) from the edge.
-From there, set the safety line at 0.125 in.
-(3 mm) from the trim line.
-That’s 0.250 in (6 mm) total from the edge of the bleed area to the within the safety area.
+While these locations vary depending on the size and printer, a safe bet is to set the trim line at 0.125 in.
+That’s 0.250 in (6 mm) overall from the edge of the bleed area to the inside of the safety area.